AcceleratorFramew0rk/infra-starterkit/README.md

 Starter kit based on Accelerator Framework and allows you to create resources on Microsoft Azure in an Azure subscription.
 This is customized to install in a specific environment setup.

-Certainly!
-Here's an expanded and more readable version of the **Archetypes** section:

 ---

 ## Archetypes